 However, it would be incorrect if you said "Ten cows, three horses, five sheep, and four pigs comprise the farm."
 If you are using the word "comprise," the whole must come first.
 The whole-the farm-must come earlier in the sentence than the parts-cows, horses, sheep, and pigs.
 Let's look at one more example in order to make this statement clear.

 The class is the whole and the students are the parts.
-Therefore, in order for "comprise" to be used, the whole - the class - needs to appear earlier in the sentence than the students-the parts.
+Therefore, in order for "comprise" to be used, the whole - the class - needs to appear earlier in the sentence than the students - which are the parts.

 Now that we have uncovered the meaning of comprise, do you think that you can figure out when you should use the word compose?
 Unlike comprise, compose means "to make up."
 It is similar to the word comprise, but it has this distinct meaning.
 We have given you another clue; therefore, do you now know when to use the word compose?